cppcoffee/khttpd/README.md

 ## Description

-Loaded in the kernel to provide HTTP static file service, support keepalive and files list,
+Loaded in the kernel to provide HTTP static file service, support keep-alive and files list.

 List of files: